You should periodically create a backup copy of your website.

 Useful Setting Tweaks

-Select the CONFIGURATION button from the Akeeba Backup dashboard to change the destination of Backup archives (recommended).
+Select the 'Configuration' button from the Akeeba Backup dashboard to change the destination of Backup archives (recommended).

 Purpose: to temporarily store Backup archives prior to download from the server.